allthingsnew/howweroll/styleguides/javascript.md

 ## Var

-Use one `var` per context block at the top.
+Using one `var` per context block at the top is recommended.
+Otherwise place `var` declarations as close to their use as possible.

 Separate out declarations, one per line.